-We are currently developing a User Rights Database tracking changes to copyright limitations in countries around the world.
+PIJIP has developed a metric that measures the openness of copyright across countries and over time: the User Rights Database.
 To date, we have collected information about the history of copyright user right laws in 21 geographically and economically diverse countries, allowing us to run initial econometric tests.
 We plan to expand the database to include information on 40 or more countries.

-Last year, we circulated a detailed survey on changes in copyright law to legal scholars to collect data on the presence of openness and other qualities such as flexibility and generality in nations' copyright laws from 1970 to present.
+To create the database, we circulated a detailed survey on changes in copyright law to legal scholars to collect data on the presence of openness and other qualities such as flexibility and generality in nations' copyright laws from 1970 to present.
 The survey defines "law" broadly, explicitly including "all authoritative, published rules or interpretations," including "statutory law, administrative regulations or directives, decisions by courts, enforcement agencies or others."
-The survey asks a series of questions about 20 copyright limitations often found in national laws, (i.e. - the quotation exception, the education exception).
-For each of the provisions, we ask whether the law is open to use for any purpose, open to use of any type of work, open to use by any type of user, and open to commercial uses.
-For some copyright limitations, we ask further questions relevant to that specific provision - for instance, we ask if the exception for use of computer programs is open to reverse engineering for the development of interoperable products.
+It asks a series of questions about 20 copyright limitations often found in national laws, (i.e. - the quotation exception, the education exception).
+For each of the provisions, it asks whether the law is open to use for any purpose, open to use of any type of work, open to use by any type of user, and open to commercial uses.
+For some copyright limitations, it asks further questions relevant to that specific provision - for instance, we ask if the exception for use of computer programs is open to reverse engineering for the development of interoperable products.
 Respondents support their answers to our survey questions with legal citations.